PLEASE SUPPORT OPEN SOURCE SOFTWARE! PLEASE DONATE!

 The best way to submit a bounty is to submit the details in our tracking system and include a link to it when submitting your bounty here.
 Submit bounty suggestions below.

 When replying, allow the option of including more headers from the original message, just like with forwarded messages.
 This is tracker number 1940543.

 Add an "unread" button to the message view screen, which marks the message as unread and returns to the message list.
 This is tracker number 1879654.

-Add TinyMCE editor to the HTML Mail plugin.
+Add a rich text editor of your choice to the HTML Mail plugin.
 The HTML Mail plugin also has several other fixes and feature additions pending that could be paid for.